This post is sponsored by DUCA. All views and opinions expressed represent my own.

 If there’s one thing I hate, it’s companies who take advantage of people who struggle with their finances.
 I especially hate companies who brand themselves as financial services companies when they are really just loan sharks selling high-interest loans to people who think they have no other options.
 You may even remember my video from this summer when I was shocked to see that Money Mart had added “Financial Services” to their signage.

 The reality is, even though I’ve never been in a situation where I’ve been refused credit from a traditional lender, many people are such as new Canadians and social entrepreneurs.
 So, where do they go when they need to take out a loan?
 Where else?
-Those dodgy payday loan companies who could charge as high as $15 for borrowing only a $100 for two weeks (the maximum rate permissible by law).
+Those dodgy payday loan companies could charge as high as $15 for borrowing only $100 for two weeks (the maximum rate permissible by law).

 With all the advancements in financial technology and financial literacy, this isn’t good enough.
 There are some major flaws in the financial services industry that seriously need to be addressed.

 That’s why I’m teaming up with DUCA Credit Union to promote their new initiative that just launched this month — DUCA Impact Lab.
 It’s a registered charity that will act as a hub for the exploration of solutions to the inequities in today’s financial system.
-The goal of the DUCA Impact Lab is to help make financial services for all, because right now not everyone in Canada is getting a fair deal.
+The goal of the DUCA Impact Lab is to help make financial services for all because right now not everyone in Canada is getting a fair deal.

 Problem #1: People Who Can’t Obtain Affordable Credit Resort to Expensive Payday Loans

-You may not know this fact, but in Canada everyone has the right to open up a bank account at a bank or federally regulated credit union as long as you can show proper identification.
+You may not know this fact, but in Canada, everyone has the right to open up a bank account at a bank or federally regulated credit union as long as you can show proper identification.
 That means that as long as you can show a piece of I.D., you can’t be refused a bank account even if you don’t have a job, don’t have any money to put into the account, or have been bankrupt.

-This is great, however it’s not the same when it comes to credit.
+This is great, however, it’s not the same when it comes to credit.
 Not everyone in this country has access to affordable credit.
 And no, it’s not always because they’ve abused credit in the past and thus have a low credit score.
 Sometimes it’s because they don’t have enough credit history.
 For instance, stay-at-home parents who used credit in their partner’s name (instead of building credit in their own).
 Or new immigrants to Canada who are just starting to build their credit profile here.
 It could also be a case that they are considered low-income and the banks consider them high-risk for that reason.

 Traditionally, when these people are seeking credit, the only places that will help them are payday loan companies.
-Unfortunately, although it’s easy to access these types of loans, there’s huge lack of transparency and usually after obtaining a loan, customers can’t afford to pay it back due to the incredibly high interest and short loan term.
+Unfortunately, although it’s easy to access these types of loans, there’s a huge lack of transparency and usually, after obtaining a loan, customers can’t afford to pay it back due to the incredibly high interest and short loan term.
 This usually results in these customers getting trapped by expensive debt, which is very difficult to get out.